Valeria Montaldi

 Valeria Montaldi (born Milan, Italy) is an Italian journalist and writer.

-Montaldi earned a degree in History of art criticism.
+Montaldi studied at the Berchet classical high school, later enrolled at a university and earned a degree in history of art criticism, with a research thesis on Italian advertising posters.
 After about twenty years of journalism dedicated to the art, cultural places and people in Milan, in 2001 she published her first novel, The Wool Merchant (Piemme), immediately acclaimed by both public and critics.
 The book received three prizes: the Premio Ostia Mare in Rome, the Premio Città di Cuneo, and the Premio Frignano.
-The Wool Merchant was followed in 2003 by The Lord of the Hawk (Piemme), and in 2006 by The English Monk (Rizzoli): both were selected for the Premio Bancarella.
-The Emperor's Manuscript is her latest novel, scheduled for release in September 2008.
+She later wrote several novels later on with The Lord of the Hawk (Piemme) in 2003 and The English Monk (Rizzoli) in 2006, both were selected for the Premio Bancarella; The Emperor's Manuscript in 2008, The Rebel in 2011, The Prisoner of Silence in 2013, The Stray in 2016, The Devil's Bread in 2018, and her latest work The Thread of Light in 2022.

-Montaldi's stories take place in the mid-13th century, and move from the castles in Val d'Aosta to the streets of Milan, from the woods of Lombard county to the Mark of Treviso.
+Montaldi's stories take place in the mid-13th century, and move from the castles in the Aosta Valley to the streets of Milan, from the woods of Lombard county to the March of Treviso.
 She works aristocrats, commoners, monks, heretics, merchants, soldiers, witches, and inquisitors into her narrative.

-Montaldi lives and works in Milan.
+Montaldi lives and works in Milan, while her works have been translated into multiple languages.